Vegz78/McAirpos/README.md

 [**2021.01.24:**](https://github.com/Vegz78/McAirpos/commit/c1350073bc3ba21be16c098a44f46469a3658fd4) Stability improvements for game launch and exit, more accurate keyboard autodiscovery, defaults to lowest keyboard input event handler, new ```keybswap``` command line option to swap to highest.<br>
 [**2021.01.18:**](https://github.com/Vegz78/McAirpos/commit/932740f491cf1afede31578a6077f6ab5c2994f8) Bugfixes, improvements and further testing, most notably fixed the occasional mismatch of /dev/input/eventX between uinput-mapper and launCharc in /sd/arcade.cfg, and now possible to map 1 & 2 controllers without keyboard connected.
 Feedback about additional working controllers and about possible reasons for occasional instability/game exit, especially on older RPi devices and RPi OS/RetroPie distros, is still appreciated.<br>
 [**2021.01.15:**](https://github.com/Vegz78/McAirpos/commit/fd8ac34ed5891ed8fa860b41d586f8fdc976a1aa) Added ```nomap``` option for manual configuration and use of _/sd/arcade.cfg_ directly for controllers, instead of auto-detection and uinput-mapper.
 With some great help from [@Kay-Wolfe](https://github.com/Kay-Wolfe), gamepad support is now expanded.

-## Issues
-Don't hesitate to [open an issue](https://github.com/Vegz78/McAirpos/issues) if it doesn't work as expected or you have suggestions for improvements.<br>
-I'm still just learning to code and I don't mind a little [spaghetti code](https://en.wikipedia.org/wiki/Spaghetti_code) as long as it just works.. ;-)<br>

-I would really appreciate feedbacks from your own experiences with McAirpos and maybe pick up some tricks of the trade while we sort out the bugs together!

 ## Todo
 Some thoughts and ideas I might start grappling with in the near or distant future.
 Don't hesitate to post good ideas in the issues section.
 If it's to big or difficult for me, maybe you want to contribute directly with a pull request?